Please call 020 7471 7700

 James Elliott matched our request for Christmas perfectly in every way.
 The Hotel Elisabeth was good, well positioned and the staff were very helpful but they did get one of the room bookings wrong (no bath as booked) and moved us as soon as they could to a larger room with bath so not a real problem, and they were very apologetic about their mistake.
 This is a good hotel, and the food and transfers from/to Zurich were painless.
 The snow and sun also obliged so this was a bonus!
 Lech is a good resort for a short break skiing holiday.

 Hotel Elisabeth is good choice for families.

-This comfortable, family-run four star is less formal than some of the others we recommend and is ideal for families not wishing to pay over-the-top prices.
-Run by the Gafgo family for many years, it is now the daughter, Marion, who takes care of the guests – and the welcome they receive is one of the friendliest in the Alps.
-Popular with many of our clients, it has a relaxed and unpretentious atmosphere, good food, comfortable accommodation as well as being in a convenient location.
+This comfortable four star is a lovely informal chalet hotel ideal for families not wishing to pay over-the-top prices.
+Run by the Gafgo family for many years, it is now the daughter, Marion, who takes care of the guests and the welcome they receive is one of the friendliest in the Alps.
+Popular with many of our clients, it has a relaxed and unpretentious atmosphere, good food and comfortable accommodation as well as being in a convenient location.